MicrosoftDocs/azure-devops-docs/docs/package/nuget/dotnet-exe.md

 monikerRange: 'vsts'
 ---

-# Use dotnet with VSTS feeds
+# Use dotnet with Azure DevOps Services feeds

-**VSTS**
+**Azure DevOps Services**

 > [!NOTE]
 > This page covers interactive scenarios.
 In Team Build, use the [.NET Core step](../../pipelines/tasks/build/dotnet-core.md).

-To use `dotnet` with VSTS NuGet feeds, you'll need to specify a [Personal Access Token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) in plain text.
+To use `dotnet` with Azure DevOps Services NuGet feeds, you'll need to specify a [Personal Access Token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) in plain text.

 On Windows, [NuGet 4](nuget-exe.md) is functionally equivalent to dotnet, and we recommend using that instead.